Left Ventricular Assist Devices (LVAD): Indications & Recovery

 Get A Second Opinion

-• Heart Failure Clinics or Heart Transplant Centers: These specialized centers have experience in managing advanced heart failure patients and may offer LVAD implantation as a treatment option.
+• Heart Failure /Transplant Centers: These centers are experienced in managing advanced heart failure and may offer LVAD implantation as a treatment option.

 The LVAD implantation surgery is a complex procedure performed by a team of specialized cardiothoracic surgeons and support staff.
 Here's an overview of the steps involved: